 The great thing about pea-picking was the social aspect.
 There was no air conditioning, so the fly-spattered porch really was the coolest place to sit while you worked, the plink, plink, plink of the peas hitting the bottom of the pot adding their special music to the conversation.

 When I first looked at the picture, I thought, I’ll never do that again.

 Grandma and Grandpa are long gone, of course, and so are Mama and Daddy.
-My sister still lives in Texas, but even if she found us a pea patch, and even if I flew thousands of miles on a pea-picking pilgrimage, we’d probably just sit inside afterward — far from the flies and the feedlot — in a place and time where the plink, plink, plink has a hollow ring.
+My sister still lives in Texas, but even if she found us a pea patch, and even if I flew thousands of miles on a pea-picking pilgrimage, we’d probably just sit in the air conditioning afterward, far from the flies and the feedlot, in a place and time where the plink, plink, plink has a hollow ring.